How's this for a lunch menu:

 A good example of getting active with your child's school in a way that uses a skill and interest that one has is the subject of an interview I conducted with Stacey Bucovy, whom I met at my son's school PS 10.
 Stacey Bucovy was owner/chef of Fresh Dish Catering Company for 12 years up until her son Marc was 1 year old.
 He's 6 now and has a 3 year old sister, Jacqueline.
 Now she is self-described personal chef to the Bucovy family plus chauffeur, house cleaner, personal assistant and active PTA member.
 Stacey discusses Healthy Steps Committee that she has co-founded.
 Among the events that this committee organized is coming next week and open to the public, celebrity Chef Dan Barber who will talk about sustainable seafood.

+1. Tell me a little bit about Healthy Steps Committee and what inspired you to help start it at PS 10?
 The Healthy Steps committee was started as a way to add to the dialogue on the issues of children's health and nutrition.
 I believe that there is an actual mandate to have a committee like this in every school and we chose to do it here to fill the void.

 2. What are the short term and long term goals of the committee?